Katie Cousins: Club career

-Þróttur (first stint)

-Cousins began her professional career in Iceland's top-flight Úrvalsdeild kvenna, signing with in January 2021.
+Cousins began her professional career in Iceland's top-flight Úrvalsdeild kvenna, signing with Þróttur Reykjavík in January 2021.
 She scored 7 goals in 17 games in the 2021 season (second on the team), helping Þróttur finish third in the league.
 She also helped the team reach the final of the 2021 Icelandic Women's Football Cup, which they lost to Breiðablik.
 Cousins was named Þróttur's player of the season; Helena Ólafsdóttir later said that Cousins was one of the best foreigners ever to play in Iceland.

-Angel City FC

 In December 2021, Cousins returned to the United States and joined National Women's Soccer League (NWSL) expansion team Angel City FC along with her Tennessee and Þróttur teammate M.A.
 Vignola.
 She signed for two years with an option to extend for an additional year.
 She made just one official appearance for Angel City, a stoppage-time substitution against the Portland Thorns on July 1, 2022.
 She also started and played 45 minutes in an exhibition game against the Mexico national team.
 Angel City released Cousins from her contract at the end of the 2022 season.

-Þróttur (second stint)

 Cousins returned to Iceland and re-signed with Þróttur in December 2022.
 She scored 4 goals in 20 games in the 2023 season as the team placed fourth in the Besta deild kvenna.

-Valur

 Cousins joined city rivals and three-time defending champions Valur the following year.
 Playing a deeper role in the midfield, she scored 2 goals in 21 games in the 2024 season as the team finished runners-up to Breiðablik by one point.
 She collected two trophies with the team, winning the and the Icelandic Women's Cup.
-She also made her UEFA Women's Champions League debut with Valur, entering the 2024–25 tournament in the first qualifying round, where the team won against Ljuboten of North Macedonia, before losing to Twente of the Netherlands in the next game.
+She also made her European debut with Valur, entering the UEFA Women's Champions League in the first qualifying round, where the team won against Ljuboten of North Macedonia, before losing to Twente of the Netherlands in the next game.

-Þróttur (third stint)

 After failing to reach a contract extension with Valur, Cousins returned to Þróttur in February 2025, signing for two years.
+She played in 23 league games and scored 4 goals in her third stint with the club as they placed third in the league.

+After spending four of her first five professional seasons in Iceland, Cousins joined Portuguese club Damaiense and made her debut in a 3–0 loss to Sporting CP on February 6, 2026.

+In July 2026, Cousins returned to Þróttur in her fourth stint with the club.